pqrkchqps/diehard-dot-fund/docs/en/plugins/README.md

 rails c
 ```

 Which should result another friendly ‘Hello world’ message.
-Now we know Diehard_Fund can run our plugin from anywhere; woot!
+Now we know DiehardFund can run our plugin from anywhere; woot!

 (NB: rake plugins:fetch can be a destructive action; it will delete all of the existing plugins on your local instance and replace them with those specified in `plugins.yml`.
 TL;DR you can easily lose your work if you skip step 5 above, don’t do it!)